VOLUNTEERING AT GOVARDHAN GARDENS

 just that they abstain from eating meat or drinking alcohol at my

-encountered great souls whose primary motivation was to really
+have encountered great souls whose primary motivation was to

-support the project, but also many others who just
+really support the project, but also many others who

-wanted to do a minimum amount of work to stay for free and
+just wanted to do a minimum amount of work to stay for free

-then spend an increasing amount of time at the beach.
-Because of
+and then spend an increasing amount of time at the beach.
+Because

-these experiences, I have stopped accepting volunteers for extended
+of these experiences, I have become more reluctant to accept volunteers for

-periods of time, and instead only accept volunteers for
+extended periods of time, and instead mostly just accept volunteers for

 projects that donít last longer than a few days.
 This has worked out

 much better: it was easier for the volunteers (who often